Tipcat-98/redditpostsgw2tipcat/README.md

 * Mayhem: give it an additional condition or change the current condition for the CD, maybe give it CDR on disable (like Syncopate)?
 * Tale of the Second Scion: give it some condition cleanse as well to make it a more attractive option for healing.
 * Tale of the Tortured Mastermind: Overnerfed?
+* Tale of the August Queen: Lower cooldown in PvE.
 * Might upkeep: Increase might duration on Lively Lute and Tale of the Soulkeeper.
 * Love Song: Effectively a dead trait, even in PvP.
 * Instrument UI visibility.